Leveraging Social Media for an Effective Job Search

 Creating Your Network

-Social media is a great way to grow your network.
-Whether that is Instagram, LinkedIn, Facebook, or Twitter, this is by far the best way to get your name out there and reach out to others.
-Before social media, there wasn’t a way to contact someone in a company without meeting them in person or coming across their email online.
-Now, messaging anyone is one click away with these social media platforms.
+Before social media, there wasn’t an easy way to contact someone in a company without meeting them in person or coming across their email online.
+Now, contacting anyone is just a click away.

 Finding More Jobs to Apply to

 As said before, many of these social media platforms opened their own job boards for job seekers to find jobs.
 Initially, these job boards weren’t too successful in gaining traction.
-However, due to the pandemic and Indeed and ZipRecruiter raising costs to post jobs, these social media platforms have become the free alternative to recruit talent.
+However, due to Indeed and ZipRecruiter raising costs to post jobs, these social media platforms have become the free alternative to recruit talent.

 Show Your Worth